TTTTMMMM/chairLocations/README.md

 ### Assumptions

-1. Length of key for each record (each record's key is a SHA1 hash): 20 bytes
+1. Length of key for each record (each record's key is a SHA1 hash): 20 bytes => 40 characters when expressed as a string
 2. Keeping 14 parameters
 3. Average length of key (parameter) is 8 characters
 4. Average length of value of each parameter is 20 characters